 Kayaking is allowed here for 100 pesos an hour.
 It is such a fun activity paddling throughout the expansive crystalline waters and appreciating the tropical vegetation around the cenote as well.
 There’s a charming small dock for the boat tours, which are 1500-2500 pesos for two hours.

-There are restrooms to use with showers and even a garden campground surrounded by swaying palm trees so you can stay overnight.
+There are restrooms with showers and a garden campground surrounded by swaying palm trees so you can stay overnight.
 Sleep in this paradisical wilderness costs 150 pesos per night, and the star-filled skies above are well worth the price.

 Snorkeling in Cenote Cocalitos